What is formal recruitment?

 Does formal recruitment cost anything?

 Fraternity recruitment does not cost anything to participate.
-Sorority recruitment does cost $20 to cover office fees and printing costs and includes a recruitment t-shirt.
+Sorority recruitment does cost $25 until August 24.
+The cost increases to $25 after August 24 to cover office fees and printing costs and includes a recruitment t-shirt.

 Will there be alcohol at the recruitment events?

 No!
 The Greek students of TTU believe that establishing friendships is the purpose of recruitment and that the use of alcohol in recruitment functions does nothing to promote friendship.
 Therefore, alcohol is strictly prohibited as part of any recruitment function or any activity that may be considered related to membership recruitment.